Ambulance: History

 The history of the ambulance begins in ancient times, with the use of carts to transport incurable patients by force.
 Ambulances were first used for emergency transport in 1487 by the Spanish, and civilian variants were put into operation during the 1830s.
-Advances in technology throughout the 19th and 20th centuries led to the modern self-powered ambulances.
+Advances in technology throughout the 19th and 20th centuries led to modern self-powered ambulances.

 Functional types

 Ambulances can be grouped into types depending on whether or not they transport patients, and under what conditions.
 In some cases, ambulances may fulfill more than one function (such as combining emergency ambulance care with patient transport: